What does living your best life look like?

 Word (Intention) of the Year

-For 2017, my word is Intentional, because I wish to seek a deeper connection with myself and others.
+Last year, my word was Intentional, because I wished to seek a deeper connection with myself and others.
 By living with intention, I will make space for truly meaningful interactions amongst our increasingly fast paced, superficial, auto-commenting world.

-Now that I’ve set my intention for 2017, what should I do with it?
+Now that I’ve set my intention, what should I do with it?

 Deepak Chopra suggests that held intentions are not effective.
 He recommends creating intentions during peaceful meditation, then releasing them immediately afterwards.
 By disconnecting from the outcome, and believing in your true self, the organizing power of the universe will provide the best natural outcome.